 Mr. Sanfilippo most recently served as Chief Executive Officer and the chairman of the board of directors of Pinnacle Entertainment, Inc., a publicly traded gaming hospitality company with 16 casino locations in 10 states across the U.S. from March 2010 until its October 2018 sale to Penn National Gaming.
 He served as Pinnacle's chairman of the board from May 2017 until its sale.
 Prior to joining Pinnacle, Mr. Sanfilippo served as President, Chief Executive Officer and a board member of Multimedia Games Inc., a publicly traded creator and supplier of comprehensive technology systems, content and electronic gaming devices for various segments of the gaming industry.
 Prior to joining Multimedia Games, he served as division president at Harrah's Entertainment, Inc., currently known as Caesars Entertainment, Inc., including serving as president and chief operating officer for Harrah's New Orleans and a board member of Jazz Casino Corporation.

-Mr. Sanfilippo serves as chairman of the board of Tivity Health, Inc. (Nasdaq: TVTY), a public company focused on enriching the lives of mature adults.
+Mr. Sanfilippo also served as chairman of the board of Tivity Health, Inc. (Nasdag: TVTY) until its acquisition by Stone Point Capital in 2022.